Jorge Soler Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates' 4.61 team ERA ranks 22nd among all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.61).

-- Pirates pitchers combine to surrender 178 home runs (1.1 per game), the eighth-fewest in baseball.
+- Pirates pitchers combine to allow 178 home runs (1.1 per game), the eighth-fewest in the league.

-- Bido gets the start for the Pirates, his ninth of the season.
-He is 2-5 with a 6.36 ERA and 44 strikeouts in 46 2/3 innings pitched.
+- The Pirates are sending Priester (3-2) to make his eighth start of the season.
+He is 3-2 with a 7.86 ERA and 33 strikeouts in 44 2/3 innings pitched.

-- His last appearance was out of the bullpen on Saturday, Aug.
-26 when the righty threw 2 1/3 innings against the Chicago Cubs, surrendering eight earned runs while allowing five hits.
+- In his most recent appearance on Sunday, the righty threw six innings against the Cincinnati Reds, giving up two earned runs while surrendering two hits.

-- The 27-year-old has amassed an ERA of 6.36, with 8.5 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .274 against him.
+- The 23-year-old has an ERA of 7.86, with 6.6 strikeouts per nine innings, in nine games this season.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.